 If your claim is successful, your solicitor will charge a ‘success fee’ out of your compensation.
 This amount will have been agreed before starting your case, but you can be sure this will be a relatively small portion of the money you receive.

-You’ll usually need to start a personal within three years of your injury, otherwise you might be ‘time-barred’ under the Limitation Act 1980.
+You’ll usually need to start a personal injury claim within three years of your injury, otherwise you might be ‘time-barred’ under the Limitation Act 1980.
 If this happens then the court might refuse to hear your case.

 If your slip, trip or fall has caused relatively minor injuries, it’s more likely to be settled quickly.
 In fact, it’ll usually take no more than a few months to complete if the other party admits responsibility for causing your injury straight away.